Cryptozoology

 Age 19: I am accepted into an esteemed liberal arts college where most of the students don’t notice me.
 With no credit card, no car, and no dry cleaning ticket, I realize what makes a collar blue and what makes one pop.
 WASP seems an appropriate word for the sting they leave behind.

-Age 20: I fall for a man whose internal weather raises the hairs on my arm.
-He’s a handsome, swirling, low-pressure system.
-A month into our fling, I’m introduced to his habit of discharging trauma through violence.
+Age 20: I fall for a man whose weather raises the hairs on my arm.
+He’s a handsome, low-pressure system.
+A month in, I’m introduced to his habit of violence.
 In the bathroom at my mother’s house, I tend wounds before slumping into the kitchen to burn a piece of toast, vowing to quit him.
-A few weeks later, I board a plane for England where my new, bespectacled Liverpudlian flatmate tells me he’ll piss on my clothes if I don’t let him into my bedroom, so I do.
+A few weeks later, I board a plane for England where my new, bespectacled Liverpudlian flatmate tells me he’ll piss on my clothes if I don’t let him into my bed, so I do.

 Age 21: I’m fat, depressed, my head stuffed with John Donne.
 Over the phone, my sister asks questions and lasers through my hazy answers.
-When she arrives, she glares so hard at the Liverpudlian we all hear the ping of his retracting cock.
+When she arrives, she glares so hard at the Liverpudlian we all hear the ping of his cock retracting.
 When it’s time for her to leave, she takes me with her.

 Age 22: My father and his fiance are killed in a motorcycle accident.
 I agonize over his last moments, convinced they were shaped by regret.
 I request a viewing of his body.
 The bruises on his knuckles are visible through layers of concealer, his hair politely combed.